 Foreigners wishing to take up employment in Kazakhstan will need a valid work visa and work permit.
 The Kazakhstani government has been making an effort to streamline the visa application process, but the bureaucratic remnants of Soviet rule still linger, making application a cumbersome process.

 Nevertheless, as long as prospective expats are careful to ensure that all their documentation is in order, they should eventually be granted their valid work visa for Kazakhstan.

-Applying for work visas for Kazakhstan
+Applying for work permits for Kazakhstan

 The first is a work permit, which the employer applies for on behalf of the foreign worker or workers he or she plans to employ.
 The second is a work visa, which allows the foreign worker to enter Kazakhstan for the purposes of taking up employment.

-*Visa regulations and requirements for work permits are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.
+*Visa regulations and requirements for work permits are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.

 ►For more on consular concerns, read Visas for Kazakhstan

 ►Looking for a job in the country?
 See Working in Kazakhstan for some advice